seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part3-Layout.md

 }
 ```

-Many beginners look at this file and wonder:
+Many beginners immediately ask:

 * Why is there HTML inside React?
 * Why is this file required?
 * What is `children`?
-* What does `React.ReactNode` mean?
+* What is `React.ReactNode`?
-* Where do the navbar and footer go?
+* Where do the header and footer go?
 * Why do we need another `layout.tsx` inside `(site)`?

 These questions reveal one of the biggest conceptual shifts in modern web development.